 Will you have access to a dedicated fraud resolution specialist if needed?
-Are they available 24/7 or only on select days during regular business hours?
+Is customer service available 24/7 or only on select days during regular business hours?

 Consider Experian IdentityWorks

-Experian IdentityWorksSM is an all-in-one solution to help protect you from identity theft and shield you if your personal or financial information is compromised.
+Experian IdentityWorksSM is an all-in-one solution to help protect you from identity theft and shield you if your personal data, financial information or other sensitive data is compromised.
 You can choose from the IdentityWorksSM Plus or IdentityWorksSM Premium plan.

 Both cover one adult and offer identity theft monitoring protection, Experian CreditLock, credit monitoring, real-time alerts and access to your credit scores.
 Below are the differences between the two:

-- Dark web surveillance: included with both plans
+- Dark web monitoring: included with both plans

 - Identity theft insurance: up to $500,000 for Plus plans and $1,000,000 for Premium plans